cozis/WL/README.md

 ## Building

 To build WL with your program, just drop the `wl.c` and `wl.h` files in your own source tree and compile them as any other file.

+## Syntax Highlighting

+We have a WL extension for vscode in `ide/vscode/` which offers basic syntax highlighting.

+To install it, drop it in your extension folder and reload vscode.
+The specific folder depends on your platform:
+* Windows: `%USERPROFILE%\.vscode\extensions`
+* macOS: `~/.vscode/extensions`
+* Linux: `~/.vscode/extensions`